Nandipha996/Anomaly-Detection-Research/meta/preprocessing_charter.md

   * **Missing values check** (per-column counts and percentages).
   * **Duplicate rows check** (exact duplicates across all columns).
-* For Ambient and NYC taxi the outcome is:

-  * 0 missing values in any core column.
-  * 0 duplicate rows.

 ### 1.4 Scaling (global rule)